the-events-calendar/the-events-calendar/readme.txt

 = [4.6.19] TBD =

 * Tweak - Added venue google map link to events in Day view [91610]
+* Tweak - Renamed the Time zone mode option "Use the local time zones for each event" to "Use manual timezones for each event" [67148]
 * Feature - CSV importer now supports a featured event column [72376]

 = [4.6.18] 2018-06-04 =